B&CE

 B&CE is a not-for-profit financial services company based in Crawley, West Sussex.
 The company provides insurance-based products to people working in the UK construction industry.

 Group Structure

 Building and Civil Engineering Holidays Scheme Management Limited (“the Company”) is a company limited by guarantee.
-It administers the Building and Civil Engineering Benefits Scheme and is also the appointed administrator of the B&CE Charitable Trust.
+It administers the Building and Civil Engineering Benefits Scheme and is also the appointed administrator of the Construction Workers' Charitable Trust.
 The Company has two wholly owned subsidiaries; B&CE Insurance Limited and B&CE Financial Services Limited.

 B&CE Insurance Limited was established with an objective to offer appropriate insurance based products to all who work in the construction industry.
 B&CE Financial Services Limited is the administrator for a number of the pension schemes operated by B&CE.
 It is also the promotional and marketing arm of the Group, distributing any ‘re-badged’ products that B&CE offers in partnership with other financial services providers.

 Collectively the Company and its subsidiaries are referred to as B&CE.